-This involvement has stumbled many brothers due to:
+This involvement has stumbled many Jehovah's Witnesses due to:

-- The dishonest information the Watchtower has released in attempting to explain the situation to its members
+- the dishonest information Watchtower released attempting to explain away the situation

-As the above letter outlines, the Watchtower was an associated NGO and to become associated required the Watchtower to accept the following:
+As the letter outlines, Watchtower was an associated NGO, and to become associated required Watchtower accept the following:

 - that the NGO share the ideals of the UN Charter;

 - have a demonstrated interest in United Nations issues and a proven ability to reach target or specialized audiences, such as educators, media representatives, policy makers and the business community;

 - have the commitment and means to conduct effective information programs about UN activities by publishing newsletters, bulletins and pamphlets, organizing conferences, seminars and round tables; and enlisting cooperation of the media.

 Since the United Nations 1945 formation, associated NGO's have been required to "support the work of the United Nations".
 This was reiterated at the 1968 Economic and Social Council.